rcl-ssl/docs/index.md

 - Wild card domains (e.g. *.contoso.com)
 - SAN mutli-domains (multiple domains in a single certificate)

-# Subscription Types

-There are two subscription types

-- **Standard Subscription** - you can subscribe on the [RCL Website](https://rclapp.com) , payments are handled through PayPal.
-This subscription is ideal for users creating stand alone TLS/SSL certificates.
-Users can use a REST API or custom applications to automate certificate renewal.

-- **Azure Marketplace Subscription** - you can subscribe in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rayconsulting.002?tab=overview), payments are handled through Microsoft.
-This subscription is ideal for users wishing to automate TLS/SSL certificate creation and renewal using an Azure DNS Zone.
-It is also ideal for installing certificates in Azure App Services and Key Vault.

 # RCL Portal

 The [RCL portal](../portal/portal) is the primary application.
 It is a SaaS application that you can [Subscribe](../subscription/subscription) for.